Hello, world

 Running terraform apply

-here should destroy your existing HTTP listener, then create a new HTTP listener which redirects to HTTPS.
+here should update your existing HTTP listener in place, then create a new HTTP listener which redirects to HTTPS.
 It’ll also create your certificate.
 But before you can turn on the HTTPS listener, you’ll need to validate the domain you chose with your DNS provider.
 The output of the apply should give you all the information you need:

 |